Esmanurrr/ReDoMusic/README.md

 ## Project Features (Detailed)
 - **Navigation Property and Entity Relationship:**
+  In our created project, we established a one-to-many relationship between each instrument and its category and vice versa.
+This is because we will create multiple instruments within each category.
+  To achieve this, we used navigation properties:
+    - Within the category, there is a public List<Instrument> property representing the instruments it contains.
+    - Within the instrument, there is a public Category property representing the category it belongs to.

 - **Controller and Views for CRUD Operations:**
   - Add Operation:
       - [HttpGet] public IActionResult Add(): Returns a page displaying a form for users to add a new brand.
 This method works with HTTP GET requests and returns a view.